vindalu/vindalu-rbac/README.md

 RoleMapping
 -----------
 A `RoleMapping` contains a user or group mapped to a set of roles.
+It contains the following fields:

 ##### Name
 The name of a user or group.